Intelligence and Security Service of the Ministry of Defence (Slovenia)

-The Intelligence and Security Service of the Ministry of Defence (ISS MoD) is an agency of the Slovenian government.
+The Intelligence and Security Service of the Ministry of Defence (ISS MoD) is a directorate within the MoD.
 It reports directly to the Defence Minister, who has the same powers as Director of the Slovene Intelligence and Security Agency (SOVA) or Director General of the Police, in implementing special forms of information collection.
 The ISS MoD is allowed to independently exchange intelligence with foreign partner services and to directly inform the Prime Minister and President of the Republic about its findings.
-It has the status of a directorate within the MoD.

 Intelligence and counterintelligence tasks

 Collection, documentation and analysis of information and data relevant to defense interests of the state, as well as protection of such data, with a special emphasis on: